drivendataorg/image-similarity-challenge/README.md

 ***

-There are two tracks to this challenge:
+There were two tracks to this challenge:

 * For the [Matching Track](https://www.drivendata.org/competitions/84/competition-image-similarity-1-final/), competitors created models that directly detect whether a query image is derived from one of the images in a large corpus of reference images.
 * For the [Descriptor Track](https://www.drivendata.org/competitions/85/competition-image-similarity-2-final/), competitors generated useful vector representations of images (up to 256 dimensions).
 These descriptors are compared with Euclidean distance to detect whether a query image is derived from one of the images in a large corpus of reference images.